Tips for LGBT Travelers

 Damron, a popular travel source since 1964, publishes the Men's Travel Guide and Women's Traveller each year.
 Damron lists thousands of gay-friendly businesses in the US, Canada, Costa Rica, the Caribbean, South America, Europe and Asia.
 Accommodations, bars, bookstores, gyms and a calendar of events are just some of the info you’ll find inside these guides.
 Damron also has a travel app.
 Gay Scout by Damron is available for travelers who enjoy sightseeing and exploring without carrying extra weight.

 The Spartacus International Gay Guide is another annual travel guide for planning your gay getaway.
 Spartacus, much like Damron, also has other guides that travelers can purchase, including the International Hotel & Restaurant Guide.
 This comprehensive international travel guide is sometimes difficult to find at US bookstores because it’s published by a German company.
-But never fear, plans are underway to launch a Spartacus iPhone app in January 2012.

 Even though we suggest LGBT travelers check Damron and Spartacus travel guides and their websites, we also suggest looking at more familiar brands, such as Frommer's, Shermans Travel and Lonely Planet.
 These travel guides offer great general information, but in most cases, also provide insightful travel tips for “friends of Dorothy.”
 So you really can’t go wrong with picking up a mainstream travel guide.